- PIAB is now called the Injuries Board

 Personal Injury Claims Timelines

 You have two years to make a claim from the date you knew or ought to have known of your injury.
-Typically, between 9 and 12 months will pass while you then await an assessment from the Injuries Board.
-While this length of time can be stressful, the sooner you start into the system, the sooner you will get to the end of it.
+On average, 7 months will pass while you then await an assessment from the Injuries Board.
+While this wait can be stressful, the sooner you start into the system, the sooner you will get to the end of it.

 What To Do After Your Accident